OllieJonas/Benchmarking-Lunar-Lander/README.md

       1. Open Task Manager
       2. Go to the Startup Tab
       3. Find Docker Desktop, right click and click Disable.
+  3. Once this is done, all you then need to do is run the run.bat file in the root directory.

+Running the run.bat script will start a Jupyter server, which by default you'll be able to access by going to [localhost:8888](http://localhost:8888).
+Check the console for more details.

+#### Jupyter vs Python

+You are able to run this program from both a Jupyter server, and just as straight Python.
+The reason for this is that we're essentially using Jupyter as a hack to render the environment for Windows.
+None of us actually like Jupyter, so it's purely there to render - there's no actual substance in the notebook.

 #### Running the Program